You’re applying to residency and wonder, “who screens MyERAS® application?”

 How many applications will be reviewed?

-Since some programs may have up to 500 (or even 1,000) applications for only 100 interview slots, for example, it becomes the responsibility of those reviewing applications to decide who will be invited.
+Since some programs may have up to 500 eras residency applicants (or even 1,000) for only 100 interview slots, for example, it becomes the responsibility of those reviewing applications to decide who will be invited.

-So, do you understand who does the screening?
+So, do you understand who does the screening of my ERAS?

 I can tell you from experience that making these decisions is a daunting task.

 Let’s get started.

 First, the program will try to decrease the work load.

 Many program directors apply filters to applications to decrease the number of applications that must be reviewed to a reasonable quantity.